 Alaska Airlines, Inc. is an Alaska corporation that was organized in 1932 and incorporated in 1937.
 Alaska principally serves 39 cities in six western states (Alaska, Washington, Oregon, California, Nevada, and Arizona) and Canada and 7 cities in Mexico.
 Alaska also provides non-stop service between Seattle and five eastern cities (Washington, D.C., Boston, Miami, Orlando and Newark), between Seattle and Denver, and between Anchorage and Chicago.
 In each year since 1973, Alaska has carried more passengers between Alaska and the U.S. mainland than any other airline.
 In 2003, Alaska carried 15.0 million revenue passengers.
 Passenger traffic within Alaska and between Alaska and the U.S. mainland accounted for 21% of Alaska's 2003 revenue passenger miles, West Coast traffic (including Canada) accounted for 57%, the Mexico markets 10% and other markets 12%.
 Based on passenger enplanements, Alaska's leading airports are Seattle, Portland, Los Angeles, and Anchorage.
 Based on 2003 revenues, its leading nonstop routes are Seattle-Anchorage, Seattle-Los Angeles, and Seattle-San Diego.
-At March 31, 2004, Alaska's operating fleet consisted of 108 jet aircraft.
+At December 31, 2003, Alaska's operating fleet consisted of 109 jet aircraft.

 Horizon Air Industries, Inc., a Washington corporation, began service in 1981, was incorporated in 1982 and was acquired by Air Group in 1986.
 It is the largest regional airline in the Pacific Northwest, and serves 39 cities in six states (Washington, Oregon, Montana, Idaho, California and Arizona) and six cities in Canada.
 In 2003, Horizon carried 4.9 million revenue passengers.
 Based on passenger enplanements, Horizon's leading airports are Seattle, Portland, Boise, and Spokane.
 Based on revenues in 2003, its leading nonstop routes are Seattle-Portland, Seattle-Spokane, Seattle-Boise and Seattle-Vancouver.
-At March 31, 2004, Horizon's operating fleet consisted of 18 jet and 46 turboprop aircraft.
+At December 31, 2003, Horizon's operating fleet consisted of 18 jet and 44 turboprop aircraft.
 Horizon flights are listed under the Alaska Airlines designator code in airline computer reservation systems.
 Additionally, effective January 1, 2004, Horizon began operating regional jet service branded as Frontier Jet Express under a 12-year agreement with Frontier Airlines.
-Horizon is currently operating nine 70-seat Bombardier CRJ-700 aircraft under the Frontier JetExpress brand, representing approximately 24% of total Horizon capacity and approximately 9% to 10% of total Horizon revenue.
+Horizon currently operating eight 70-seat Bombardier CRJ-700 aircraft as Frontier JetExpress and plans to expand this fleet to nine airplanes by May 30, 2004.
+Horizon expects that this arrangement will lessen the volatility of Horizon's operating results by diversifying its business, providing an additional predictable revenue stream and hedging against weather-related disruptions.

 Alaska and Horizon coordinate their flight schedules to provide service between any two points served by their systems.
-During the first three months of 2004, 30% of Horizon's passengers connected to Alaska compared to 31% in all of 2003 and 29% in 2002.
-We believe that both airlines distinguish themselves from competitors by providing a higher level of customer service in the form of attention to customer needs.
+In 2003, 31% of Horizon's passengers connected to Alaska compared to 29% in 2002.
+We believe that both airlines distinguish themselves from competitors by providing a higher level of customer service in the form of attention to customer needs, advance seat assignments, expedited check-in, well-maintained aircraft, a first-class section aboard Alaska aircraft, and other amenities.